 Socioeconomic conditions may contribute to the sex gap in old-age disabilities.
 Gender norms may lead to sex differences in exposures and vulnerability to specific risks and health behaviours, employment patterns and differences in social and economic burdens (Read and Gorman 2011; Uccheddu et al. 2019).
 In high-income countries socioeconomic disadvantage is associated with greater disability among older women (WHO, 2011; Lima et al 2020).
 Some studies have estimated that a proportion of gender inequalities in disability can be attributed to the unequal distribution of socioeconomic conditions between women and men (Cambois et al. 2016; Hosseinpoor 2012).

 The gender-based health inequalities which older adults face when they age are not as well researched in relation to social determinants as they are in younger groups and there is a lack of understanding of the intersection of socioeconomic conditions, disabilities and gender in old age (Wheaton and Crimmins 2016).
 These differences come from a combination of social and biological factors which may in part be attributable to differences in gendered socioeconomic status (Read and Gorman 2010; Uccheddu et al. 2019).
 In order to capture to what extent sex differences in old-age disabilities are attributable to gendered socioeconomic conditions there needs to be an overview of the evidence.
 To see what support there is for socioeconomic status affecting the relationship between gender and health this paper creates a systematic review of available literature to this theory.
-The main aim of this scoping review is to assess what the literature can tell us about the extent to which gendered differences in socioeconomic conditions can explain sex differences in disabilities and mobility impairments in later life.
+The main aim of this scoping review is to assess what the literature can tell us about the extent to which the gendered distribution of socioeconomic resources can explain sex differences in disabilities and mobility impairments in later life.

 Methods